eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 Exchanging Data
 ===============

-This guide will show the user some basic concepts behind DDS data exchange.
+This guide describes some basic concepts behind DDS data exchange.

 DomainParticipant
 -----------------

-A Domain is a specific subsection of the DDS shared dataspace and identified by their domain ID which is a 32 bit unsigned integer
+A Domain is a specific subsection of the DDS shared-dataspace and identified by its domain ID, which is a 32-bit unsigned integer.
-Data exchanges stay limited to the domain they are made on, e.g. data exchanged on domain 456 is not visible on domain 789.
+Data exchanges are limited to the domain they are made on, for example, data exchanged on domain 456 is not visible on domain 789.
-To be able to exchange data you will need to create a DomainParticipant, which is an entrypoint for the program on the shared dataspace's domain.
+To exchange data you must create a DomainParticipant, which is an entrypoint for the program on the shared dataspace's domain.

 You can either specify the default domain ID: